Bachelor of Sport and Exercise (Honours) (Clinical Exercise Physiology)

 Become an Accredited Exercise Physiologist

-This degree provides you with the opportunity to qualify as an Exercise & Sports Science Australia (ESSA) accredited exercise physiologist (pending external accreditation).
+This degree provides you with the opportunity to seek accreditation with Exercise & Sports Science Australia (ESSA) as an exercise physiologist.
 As such you will specialise in prescribing exercises and lifestyle therapies to help patients get fitter for all around good health, or to treat chronic disease, injury and disability.

 Once qualified, you will be able to apply for a Medicare provider number and be recognised by private health funds for exercise physiology sessions.
 This will enable you to work with General Practitioners to assist with patient care under the general practice management plan (which is part of the Medicare rebate scheme).